How to Move the Taskbar in Windows 11

 How to Move the Taskbar to a Second Monitor

-If you use more than one monitor, you can decide which one to position your taskbar on.
+Using multiple monitors lets you decide which one to position your taskbar on.
 Here are the steps:

 - Hit the “Windows + I” keys to launch “Settings.”